Broad Seal War: Background

 Governor of New Jersey William Pennington certified the contested results of the 1838 election in favor of his fellow Whigs, over protests.

-Prior to 1846, all members of the United States House of Representatives from New Jersey were elected on a general at-large ticket by the votes of the whole state.
-For the 1838 elections, five seats in the House were apportioned to New Jersey.
+Prior to 1842, all members of the United States House of Representatives from New Jersey were elected on a general at-large ticket by the votes of the whole state.
+For the 1838 elections, six seats in the House were apportioned to New Jersey.

 On October 9 and 10, 1838, elections were held for the 26th Congress.
 On the face of the initial returns, the Democratic Party candidates received an average majority of about 100 votes out of roughly 57,000 cast, although Whig representative Joseph Fitz Randolph was re-elected by a safe margin.
 However, the Middlesex County clerk refused to count the votes of South Amboy, where the Democratic majority was 252, on the basis that the city's result had not been certified by an election inspector.
 Therefore, Middlesex County certified an official county vote without the South Amboy results, giving the Whig ticket the official statewide majority.
 A similar case occurred in Millville, Cumberland County, though the Democratic majority there was not sufficient to overturn the statewide margin.

 The Democratic Party objected, arguing that similar defects had been ignored in Whig counties and, in any case, the law required the state canvassing board, the Governor of New Jersey, and the New Jersey Legislative Council to rule on the validity of the missing South Amboy returns.
 (Note: The Millville votes were not brought before the canvassing board.)
 The canvassing board refused, determining instead that they were bound by the county clerk's decision and delivered certificates of election signed by Whig governor William Pennington to the Whig candidates.
 However, Secretary of State James Westcott, a Democrat, provided a signed commission to Fitz Randolph and five of the Democratic candidates.